bodrick/awesome/TOPICS.md

 ## compliance

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [nsacyber/Windows-Secure-Host-Baseline](https://github.com/nsacyber/Windows-Secure-Host-Baseline) - Configuration guidance for implementing the Windows 10 and Windows Server 2016 DoD Secure Host Baseline settings. #nsacyber

 ## enterprise

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [ant-design/ant-design-pro](https://github.com/ant-design/ant-design-pro) - 👨🏻‍💻👩🏻‍💻 Use Ant Design like a Pro!
 *   [nextcloud/server](https://github.com/nextcloud/server) - ☁️ Nextcloud server, a safe home for all your data

+## hardening

+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
+*   [securitywithoutborders/hardentools](https://github.com/securitywithoutborders/hardentools) - Hardentools simply reduces the attack surface on Microsoft Windows computers by disabling low-hanging fruit risky features.
+*   [imthenachoman/How-To-Secure-A-Linux-Server](https://github.com/imthenachoman/How-To-Secure-A-Linux-Server) - An evolving how-to guide for securing a Linux server.

 ## nsacyber

+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.

+## protection

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
+*   [StevenBlack/hosts](https://github.com/StevenBlack/hosts) - 🔒 Consolidating and extending hosts files from several well-curated sources.
+Optionally pick extensions for porn, social media, and other categories.
+*   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera

 ## srgs-applied

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.

 ## standalone-systems

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.

 ## stig

-*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create your own Gold Master image.
-Completely STIG Standalone Windows Systems to DoD STIG/SRG Requirements and NSACyber Guidance.
-The ultimate Windows 10 security and compliance script!
+*   [simeononsecurity/Standalone-Windows-STIG-Script](https://github.com/simeononsecurity/Standalone-Windows-STIG-Script) - Create a compliant and secure Windows 10/11 system with our Gold Master image creation tool.
+Adhere to DoD STIG/SRG Requirements and NSA Cybersecurity guidance for standalone Windows systems with ease, using our ultimate STIG script.
 *   [microsoft/PowerStig](https://github.com/microsoft/PowerStig) - STIG Automation

 ## contributions-welcome